1jamesthompson1/1jamesthompson1.github.io/README.md

-This is the repositry for my simple personal website.
+This is the repository for my simple personal website.

 It uses [Quarto](https://quarto.org/) and [GitHub Pages](https://pages.github.com/).

 # Instructions

-These instrucitons are here for myself to know what is going on.
+These instructions are here for myself to know what is going on.

 ## Adding post

 Simply add a new directory to the `posts` folder.
 It needs to have a `index` file in it.
 It can be `qmd` or `jupyter`.
-Then you need to add atleast these things to the yaml frontmatter
+Then you need to add at least these things to the yaml frontmatter
 ```yaml
 ---
 title: "Title"